shivpdesai/ATM-Application/README.md

 # ATM-Application
-With this Application you will be able to access a user interface (Using the ID created and the Pin 1234) that will allow you to make virtual deposits, withdrawals, and transfers like a real bank account
+With this Application you will be able to access a user interface that will allow you to make virtual deposits, withdrawals, and transfers like a real bank account.
+When first running the program the computer will create a user, John Doe, and a random Id.
+Plug in this ID where it prompts and put in the pin 1234.
+From there you are able to access the checking and savings accounts of your person.
+Now you are able to withdraw and deposit money in both of the accounts, and transfer money between the 2 accounts.
+Lastly, you are to check the transfer history of both of the accounts.